It’s fair to say that Bali isn’t the smallest of islands and it can take a few hours to travel from one edge to the other.

 Storage Constraints

 A scooter is not a removal van.
-In fact, if you were thinking of using one for a couple, you can pretty much forget putting any luggage on the bike.
+If you were thinking of using one for two people, you can pretty much forget about carrying any luggage on the bike.

-And even if you’re going solo, you should be aware that chancers often steal from scooters at traffic lights in Bali.
+Even if you’re riding solo, keep in mind that opportunists often snatch things from scooters at traffic lights in Bali.

-If you can’t fully secure your luggage on your scooter, don’t even try to take it with you.
-In reality, you can probably wear a small backpack and stow your helmet under your seat, that’s it.
+If you can’t securely tie down your luggage on your scooter, don’t even think about bringing it along.
+Realistically, you can probably wear a small backpack and stow your helmet under the seat — that’s about it.

 Rental Company Bikes Aren’t Well Maintained